aszepieniec/stark-anatomy/tutorial/stark.md

         return zerofiers
 ```

 The next function computes polynomials that interpolate through the (location,value)-pairs of the boundary conditions.
+This function also enables a boundary counterpart to the transition quotient degree bounds calculator.

 ```python
     def boundary_interpolants( self, boundary ):